Are you running in the summer? Knowing about hydration for running in hot weather can help keep you hydrated, fueled, and improve your performance.

 Obviously, as in hydration needs, there is a large individual variability in terms of sweat loss rates.

-Unless you have the ability to perform a sweat rate test, there are some other things you can do to stay on top of your hydration levels, which are all important to monitor for these summer hydration tips.
+Unless you have the ability to perform a sweat rate test, there are some other things you can do to stay on top of your hydration levels.

 Check Your Urine